 Unfortunately the problems don’t end there.
 The thumb screw that holds the handle onto the machine is prone to stripping, which also seems to be a common fault.
 We have also read reports of the holding plate cracking, the clamp cracking, so clearly there is some sort of quality control issue with this model.
 On top of that the c-clamp is not very deep, so if you have a rounded countertop you can forget about mounting it on that.

-With all these faults, we simply cannot recommend this model.
+With all these faults, we simply cannot recommend this Weston manual meat grinder.
 The price may be tempting, but you will be throwing your money away.
 There are plenty of unhappy user reviews on the Amazon product page, so be sure to read those first if you are still interested in this model!

 And finally we come to the LEM Products #10 grinder.
-This model is the priciest of the bunch at around $85, but it is billed as a heavy duty manual meat grinder.
-It features a fully stainless steel body, keeper ring, feed screw and handle, so you won’t get any rust on these parts.
+This model is the priciest of the bunch at around $85, but it is billed as a heavy duty model.
+This is a full stainless steel manual meat grinder, and features a keeper ring, feed screw and handle, so you won’t get any rust on these parts.
 It comes with two plates including the fine 3/16″ and the coarse 3/8″.
 Also included are three sausage stuffing funnels including 1/2″, 3/4″, and 7/8″.
 This is mounted to the countertop with a c-clamp, which can fit onto countertops up to 1 1/2″ thick.
 The base has rubber feet on either of the clamp mounts, so your countertop will not be damaged which it is fastened on.
 The included instruction booklet is quite brief, but it does cover all the basics of working the machine.

 That is a look at three of the best selling hand crank meat grinders on the market today.
-The Norpro is a very basic model, which works ok if you only intend to do a small amount of meat every now and again.
-The Weston models seem to suffer from a range of issues, so you should avoid these.
-And finally we have the Lem #10 model, which is pricey, but does a great job.
+The Norpro meat grinder is a very basic model, which works ok if you only intend to do a small amount of meat every now and again.
+The Weston meat grinders seem to suffer from a range of issues, so you should avoid these.
+And finally we have the LEM manual meat grinder, which is pricey, but does a great job.
 This would be our pick of the bunch, and will likely last you for many years.